Junie Help

 Token usage and costs

-The /cost command shows the cost breakdown for the current session, including token usage, used models, and remaining balance.
+The /usage command shows the cost breakdown for the current session, including token usage, used models, and remaining balance.

 Check session cost